Shiudeyama: Sakura view of a lifetime (Updated for 2025)

 The cherry trees are over 60 years old and conservation work is done all year round to keep them healthy so the reservation price (and any additional donations are welcome) will go towards these efforts.

 Best sakura viewing time: late March-early April.
-Check the facebook page here or instagram @mitoyo_gram for live updates of flowering.
-Full bloom dates from past years for reference: 27 March - 3 April 2023, 31 March - 8 April 2022 and 28 March - 4 April 2021.
-2024 full bloom forecasted for from ~4 April 2024.
+Check @mitoyo_gram for live updates of flowering.
+Full bloom dates from past years for reference: 5 - 11 April 2024 (*late* blooming year), 27 March - 3 April 2023, 31 March - 8 April 2022 and 28 March - 4 April 2021.

 Pro Tip: aim to get up to the top by 4:30-5pm (by hiking or using the 17-1830pm private car ticket entry) to give yourself enough time to walk around before sunset (at 6pm)!